-Total cost per customer in a given year is calculated as the sum of capital and operating costs for Orillia Power's infrastructure within its service area divided by the total number of customers that Orillia Power serves.
-Total cost per customer was \$646 in 2017 (\$658 in 2016), which reflects primarily flat total costs and an increase in the total number of customers compared to the previous year.
+Total cost per customer each year is calculated as the sum of capital and operating costs for Orillia Power's infrastructure within its service area divided by the total number of customers that Orillia Power serves.
+In 2018, total cost per customer was \$666 which represents an increase in total cost per customer of less than 0.5% annually over the past 3 years.
 In the normal course of business, Orillia Power strives to replace distribution assets proactively along a carefully managed timeframe in a manner that balances system risks and customer rate impacts.
-Over the past 5 years, Orillia Power customers have experienced an average annual increase in total cost per customer of 1.9%.